All Collections

 We'll introduce the two main systems governed by those tags (topics and skills).
 While we're talking about behind-the-scenes stuff, we'll also look into one system that visualizes the spaced repetition algorithms we mentioned in the third article.

-The "Memory" tab
+The "Library" tab

 From here, you can interact with the sentences you have already learned in a few ways: